khushal1198/khushal-k8s-manifests/tracc/README.md

-# Hello gRPC Kubernetes Deployment
+# Tracc Kubernetes Deployment

-This directory contains Kubernetes manifests for deploying the Hello gRPC application with a clean, minimal setup.
+This directory contains Kubernetes manifests for deploying the Tracc application with a clean, minimal setup.

 ## Architecture